Records of the Shaw Family Cemetery, Hampton, New Hampshire>

 (Click for a larger image)

 This cemetery was previously visited by Folsom and Goss.
-Inclusive dates: 1713 or 1718-1858.
+Inclusive dates: 1718-1858.
 It is located on Route One south of town in the area near where the northbound lane splits from the southbound lane, across from the Tidewater Campground (which is owned by the Shaw family and is their ancestral property going back to the 1600's).
 View a map.
 [Data verified on site in 1986 and in v.2 of Vital Records of Hampton, New Hampshire to the end of the year 1900 by George Freeman Sanborn Jr. and Melinde Lutz Sanborn.]

 Click on the names below to view images of the headstones taken on April 21, 2004